Fundamental Research Skills

-This module is designed to develop the skills required for students of biochemistry and medical biochemistry.
+This module is designed to develop the skills required for students of biochemistry and genetics degree programmes.
 Students meet with their tutors and will be given a series of assignments designed to develop skills in key areas such as essay writing, presentations and general numeracy.

 Eukaryotic Cell Biology

 This module will provide a broad introduction to fundamental concepts in Eukaryotic cell biology investigating the origins of the cell, cell structure and specialised cells and cells in disease.
 There will be a general focus on human cells throughout with reference to other organisms when needed.
 Students will gain practical experience in identification, differentiation of cells from different human and animal species.

 Bioleg Celloedd Ewcaryotig

 Bydd y modiwl hwn yn darparu cyflwyniad bras i gysyniadau sylfaenol ym maes bioleg celloedd Ewcaryotig, gan ymchwilio i darddiad y gell, strwythur y gell a chelloedd arbenigol a chelloedd mewn clefyd.
 Bydd ffocws cyffredinol ar gelloedd dynol drwy gydol y modiwl, gan gyfeirio at organebau eraill yn ôl yr angen.
 Bydd myfyrwyr yn cael profiad ymarferol o nodi celloedd, gwahaniaethu rhwng gwahanol gelloedd dynol a rhywogaethau o anifeiliaid.